-The factor o.85 serves as compensation for leave.
-The result is rounded up to the nearest € 1.
-The calculated hourly wage applies to the whole of the 2020 calendar year, so you need to provide Citizen Service Numbers
+The factor 0.85 serves as compensation for leave.
+The result is rounded up to the nearest $\in$ 1.
+The calculated hourly wage applies to the whole of the 2022 calendar year, so you need to provide bsn's.

 A change in your company's legal entity creates a new withholding agent!
-Your company is then governed by the standard hourly wage of € 29 in the year in which the first application is submitted and the next calendar year.
+Your company is then governed by the standard hourly wage of $\in$ 29 in the year in which the first application is submitted and the next calendar year.
 This is also applicable when you, as a new withholding agent, have taken over R&D personnel from a predecessor or from another company.